codeurjc-students/2019-ServerlessVsExpress/sections/BackgroundTasks/README.md

 - **Node.js** [Download](https://nodejs.org/es/download/)
 - **POSTMAN** or your prefered way to do HTTP requests to an API [Get POSTMAN](https://www.getpostman.com/downloads/)
 - **RabbitMQ** server.
 You can follow these steps to install it:
-    1. Type this command on the terminal:
+    1. Type this command on the terminal:<br>
         **Linux Systems**<br>
         ```
         sudo apt-get install rabbitmq-server